menu

 Easton home prices are not only among the most expensive in Washington, but Easton real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Easton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Easton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Easton is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Easton who work in law enforcement and fire fighting (54.05%), management occupations (12.91%), and sales jobs (4.50%).

 Because of many things, Easton is a great place for families with children to consider.
 First of all, many other families with children live here, making Easton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Easton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Easton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.